hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 # 24_4_17
 ### SP24 | Formal Model-Driven Analysis of Resilience of GossipSub to Attacks from Misbehaving Peers
 * Motivation: The authors concentrate on whether the GossipSub network can undertake and defend against the attack from its malicious nodes.
-* Background: GossipSub manages the set of network nodes with the pub/sub mechanism, which is widely adopted in ethereum and file coin.
+* Background: GossipSub manages the set of network nodes with the pub/sub mechanism, which is widely adopted in Ethereum and file coins.
 GossipSub wields a mechanism named the score function to measure the behaviors of the nodes.
 The nodes with misbehaves will have a low score, which probably will be dropped.
-* Idea: The author combinates the document specifications of GossipSub and the consultant from developers to formal verification the GossipSub network.
+* Idea: The author combines the document specifications of GossipSub and the consultant from developers to formal verify the GossipSub network.
 * Design: The author first defined four security properties of the GossipSub network, (i) If a peer's performance for some topic is continuously non-positive, then, eventually, the peer's score will be non-positive. (ii) When a peer misbehaves, its score decreases. (iii) When a peer behaves, its score does not decrease. (iv) Peers are scored fairly: if they appear to behave identically, they are given identical scores.
 Then, the authors adopt automatic theorem proving to determine whether configurations (i.g., size, cap, and topology) of GossipSub invalides the security properties.
 * Implement: The authors use ACL2s as the theorem prover, and construct the model based on the golang GossipSub.
 * Evaluation: The authors uncover the configurations of File coin can defend against the attack from misbehaving peers, but Ethereum can't.